narwhalacademy/zebra-crossing/README.md

 ### 😣 I need help now, my systems are under attack!

-If you work as part of a civil society group, you can contact:
+If you work as part of a civil society group, contact:

 - Access Now's [Digital Security Helpline](https://www.accessnow.org/help/)
 - Front Line Defender's [Emergency Contact](https://www.frontlinedefenders.org/emergency-contact)

-If you have a bit more time, you can also apply for a Digital Defenders Partnership [Incident Emergency Grant](https://www.digitaldefenders.org/sections/about-us/emergency-grants/).
+- If you have a bit more time, apply for a Digital Defenders Partnership [Incident Emergency Grant](https://www.digitaldefenders.org/funding/incident-emergency-funding/).

+If you are being harassed online, contact:

+- The [Games and Online Harassment Hotline](https://gameshotline.org/), a US-based, text message-based, confidential emotional support hotline for members of the gaming community.
+- The Digital Rights Foundation's Pakistan-based [Cyber Harassment Hotline](https://digitalrightsfoundation.pk/contact/).

+Alternately, hotlines that don't focus on digital/online safety may still be able to help:

+- [The Coalition Against Stalkerware](https://stopstalkerware.org/) has three hotlines (one in Germany, two in the US) listed at the bottom of their website.
+- The [Cyber Civil Rights Initiative has a crisis helpline](https://www.cybercivilrights.org/contact-us/) for victims of nonconsensual pornography or other forms of online abuse.
+- Freemuse offers [artist assistance](https://freemuse.org/artist-assistance/) to artists at risk of threats, attacks, imprisonments, or exile.

 ---